iDigBio/idb-backend/idb/stats/readme.md

 ```

 install the idb backend according to the readme.
-For "stats only", you can do:
+For "stats only", you can do the following (but a lot of unnecessary "backend" packages will still get installed):

 ```
 pip install -e .[journal]
 ```

-for a user "stats" and a virtualenv named "idb-backend", the path to `idb` will look like this:
+For a user "stats" and a virtualenv named "idb-backend", the path to `idb` will look like this:
 ```
 $ which idb
 /home/stats/.virtualenvs/idb-backend/bin/idb